The program strives on promoting a work-life balance and ensuring resident wellbeing.

 Taking the time to bond with faculty and residents outside of the clinical environment is critical to the learning experience and culture of GME at Mather Hospital.
 The committee hosts Institutional Wellness Events where all residents/fellows are invited to participate.
 Past events include a Meet & Greet to welcome the new incoming class, a faculty member hosted a BBQ at their home, a pumpkin carving contest and much more.
 A highlight of the year is Friendsgiving in which residents, faculty, staff and their families attend to share good times over food and conversation.

-Every resident is also offered a faculty mentor based on their future goals.
 A Medical Research Educator is also available to help guide residents in their scholarly endeavors.

 Our residents know staff and faculty are always available – like family.

 Resident Friendsgiving Annual Port Jefferson Dragon Boat Race